 - Generated from sales taxes on diesel and gasoline, until the Transportation Tax Swap of March 2010, when it was replaced by an increased excise tax on gasoline and increased sales tax on diesel.
 This expired with SB 1, the Road Repair & Accountability Act of 2017.
 The gas tax is now indexed to inflation. - Governed by the Transportation Development Act (TDA). - Eligibility is open only to transit operators MTA in Mendocino County. - May be used for either Operations, subject to an eligibility formula based on certain cost efficiency standards, or for Capital.
-MTA typically has used STA for Capital purposes, until the operations requirement was waived for FY 2009/10 - 2015/16 during the Recession; again waived for the pandemic. - Senate Bill 508, effective July 1, 2016, provides more flexibility, so that "rather than making an operator ineligible to receive State Transit Assistance program funds for operating purposes for an entire year for failing to meet the efficiency standards, would instead reduce the operator's operating allocation by a specified percentage, based on the percentage amount that the operator failed to meet the efficiency standards, as specified." from SB 508, Chapter 716, preamble - State Controller provides fund estimate-"Preliminary" in January, "Revised" after State Budget adopted. - Regional allocation policy: Respond to fluctuating revenues by releasing approved allocations to MTA when received in MCOG's fund account.
+MTA typically has used STA for Capital purposes, until the operations requirement was waived for FY 2009/10-2015/16 during the Recession; again waived for the pandemic by AB 90, still in effect. - Senate Bill 508, effective July 1, 2016, provides more flexibility, so that "rather than making an operator ineligible to receive State Transit Assistance program funds for operating purposes for an entire year for failing to meet the efficiency standards, would instead reduce the operator's operating allocation by a specified percentage, based on the percentage amount that the operator failed to meet the efficiency standards, as specified." from SB 508, Chapter 716, preamble - State Controller provides fund estimate-"Preliminary" in January, "Revised" after State Budget adopted. - Regional allocation policy: Respond to fluctuating revenues by releasing approved allocations to MTA when received in MCOG's fund account.
 At times there is an unallocated balance.
-Other times the fund is fully claimed and has only a small balance of interest earnings, as is the case this year. - STA has fluctuated widely, subject to political influences, while generally rising over time.
-20 years ago, annual revenues were about \$150,000; two years ago in the range of \$800-900,000 with support of SB 1.
-During the pandemic, fuel tax revenues dropped 20%.
-Preliminary estimate for 2023/24 is \$1,073,881.
+Other times the fund is fully claimed and has only a small balance of interest earnings. - STA has fluctuated widely, subject to political influences, while generally rising over time.
+20 years ago, annual revenues were about \$150,000; at \$325,000 in 2016/17; since then stabilized and growing under SB 1.
+During the pandemic, fuel tax revenues dropped 20%, later more than recovered.
+Preliminary estimate for 2024/25 is \$1,066,235.